 Uveodermatologic syndrome is an immune-mediated disease where the body inappropriately attacks its own melanocytes (the pigment-producing cells).
 These cells seem most prevalent in the skin, retina, and uveal tract of the eye.
 It is speculated that the immune-reaction is initially triggered by a virus though research is on-going.

 HOW IS DIAGNOSIS MADE?

 The best way to confirm this diagnosis is by a skin biopsy (the lip is said to be the best location).
-Treatment, however, is focussed on the eye disease as this has the most serious outcome (blindness) while the skin disease is generally cosmetic
+Treatment, however, is focused on the eye disease as this has the most serious outcome (blindness) while the skin disease is generally cosmetic.

 Uveitis, is most literally inflammation of the uveal tract of the eye.
 The uveal tract consists of the iris (colored portion of the eye), the ciliary body (the area inside the eye from which the lens is suspended, and the choroid (the vascular coating of the inside of the eye).
 The treatment for uveitis due to VKH syndrome is the same as for other causes of uveitis.

 Thanks to the Animal Ophthalmology Clinic, Ltd. for these pictures.
 For the complete case study of Sheila, click here.